HomeLatest NewsEnterprise ITBosch launches smartphone app for smart car

 Register Now →

-With mySPIN, carmakers retain at all times full control over the selection of the apps that their customers can use and what happens with the resultant made available.
+With mySPIN, carmakers retain at all times full control over the selection of the apps that their customers can use and what happens with the resultant data made available.
 “This is also an advantage for drivers because they have a trusted partner in their car-maker,” said Torsten Mlasko, managing director of Bosch SoftTec GmbH.

 “In the future, automobile manufacturers could use the mySPIN interface to make vehicle data available to apps.
 Data such as tire pressure or fuel level can be used as input for the apps.
 A gas station offering low prices, for instance, will be suggested only if the fuel gauge has reached the reserve level,” said Bosch.

 All of the apps approved for mySPIN have been specifically developed for use while driving so that there is as little distraction as possible.
-With more than 18,000 associates, Robert Bosch in India is responsible for high-end technology and delivering world-class solutions.
+With more than 18,000 associates, Robert Bosch in India is responsible for high-end technology innovation and delivering world-class solutions.

 Get the day's headlines from Tech Observer straight in your inbox